th3pirat3Blood/tryhackme-walkthrough/Psycho Break/Readme.md

 unziping we have two files one of which is again a zip.
 Extracting all files.. we have got .wav file and .jpg file.

-.wav is clearly a (morse code)[https://en.wikipedia.org/wiki/Morse_code].
+.wav is clearly a [morse code](https://en.wikipedia.org/wiki/Morse_code).
 It can be decoded manually or by using this [site](https://morsecode.world/international/decoder/audio-decoder-adaptive.html).

 We got a text after decoding .wav file: `SHOWME`